Webpixelia/coupons-after-order/readme.txt

 3. Activate the plugin from the Plugins menu within the WordPress admin.

 == Screenshots ==
+1. Settings access
-1. Coupons after order for WooCommerce settings
+2. Coupons after order for WooCommerce settings
-2. Example of coupons generated
+3. Example of coupons generated
-3. Example of email sent
+4. Example of email sent

 == Changelog ==
+= 1.1.1 =
+* Fixed bug "min_amount" in email
+* UX Improvement

 = 1.1.0 =
 * Added new coupon options
 * UI Improvement